jghidalgo14/jghidalgo14/README.md

 ## 👋 About Me

-IT Coordinator and Technical Leader with a strong background in software architecture, system integrations, and agile team coordination.
+IT Coordinator with a strong background in software architecture, system integrations, and agile team coordination.
 I operate at both strategic and hands-on levels, connecting business needs with technical solutions while ensuring delivery quality, scalability, and reliability.

 I have solid experience across **web and mobile ecosystems**, microservices-based architectures, and third-party integrations.
 I am actively involved in technical decision-making, incident analysis, documentation standardization, and continuous process improvement.